Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 {\it General expression for entropy.--} In a many-body case, the Gibbs entropy in a grand canonical ensemble is \cite{wolverton:prb94, rozen:nature21, SM},

 where $f(E)=(1+\exp(E/T))^{-1}$ is the Fermi-Dirac distribution, $n(E)$ is the DOS of the setup.

-We consider a current running through the setup, assuming the lower potential to be applied behind it, see Fig.~\ref{fig:setup}~(a), because the voltage drop is accompanied by additional relaxation processes and consequently heat production.
-Therefore, we choose the place for the voltage drop to be located past the setup for the flowing electrons (red in Fig.~\ref{fig:setup}~(a)).
-As we need to count only the entropy of the electrons that flow (right-movers in this case), we divide Eq.~(\ref{eq:S}) by $2$ and integrate from $0$ to $-V$.
-As we consider the case of very low temperatures, the limit $V>T$ is natural, and therefore the integration interval will be defined by the expression in the square brackets of Eq.~(\ref{eq:S}).
+We consider a current running through the setup, assuming the lower potential to be applied behind it, see Fig.~\ref{fig:setup}~(a).
+As we need to count only the entropy of the electrons that flow, i.e., right-movers defined by the window $f(E)-f(E+eV)$, we divide Eq.~(\ref{eq:S}) by $2$ and have to integrate up to approximately $-eV$.
+As we consider the case of very low temperatures, the limit $eV>T$ is natural, and the integration interval will be defined by the expression in the square brackets of Eq.~(\ref{eq:S}).
 Thus, we simplify this term to $-\ln{2}$, but put the integration interval $\sim \pm 2T$,

 where we have used the fact that $n(E)$ is symmetric with respect to $E=0$ due to the particle-hole symmetry.
 At very low temperatures, $T\sim 0$, the main contribution comes from the states at energies $E\simeq 0$, and $S\propto n(0)$.
-Thus, in case of very low temperatures, the behaviour of the entropy is defined by DOS in the region of nodes/nodal lines.
+Thus, in case of very low temperatures, the behaviour of the entropy is defined by the DOS in the region of nodes/nodal lines.